 Zenefits does not provide legal guidance on the terms of employment or termination.
 Please seek legal counsel for any legal or compliance questions relating to at-will employment or termination.

-Federal law states that terminated employees must be paid within their regular pay period, but states have their own individual laws for furnishing employees with their last paycheck.
-Employers should check with their legal counsel about compliance with the proper state law, especially for remote employees (governed by the employee's work state, not the employer's state).
+Federal law states that terminated workers must be paid within their regular pay period, but states have their own individual laws for furnishing workers with their last paycheck.
+Employers should check with their legal counsel about compliance with the proper state law, especially for remote workers (governed by the worker's work state, not the employer's state).

-If an employee is terminated, their deductions or other payroll information will stop being pushed to payroll on their termination date.
+If a worker is terminated, their deductions or other payroll information will stop being pushed to payroll on their termination date.

 In Zenefits, administrators can terminate any worker, including managers.
 Managers can submit a termination request for their direct reports, and subordinates of those reports.
 The request is sent to the appropriate approver for review and approval.
 Aside from this approval step, the termination process in Zenefits is essentially the same for both managers and administrators.

 Administrators can edit termination classification and reason after the termination date has passed.